What is the recommended dose of dexamethasone (corticosteroid) for a 3-year-old patient with acute viral gastroenteritis-induced vomiting?

 Related Questions

-What is the best course of treatment for a 2-year-old child with multiple episodes of diarrhea, fever, and vomiting?
+What is the best course of treatment for a 6-year-old child presenting with vomiting?

 What is the starting dose of semaglutide (GLP-1 receptor agonist) for a patient with type 2 diabetes mellitus (T2DM) and a hemoglobin A1c (HbA1c) level of 7.0%, likely already on metformin (biguanide)?